KeikoShimizu/APIHub/packages/example/README.md

 # BeSafe Bank App
-The BeSafe Bank app demonstrates the customization of Example app.
+BeSafe Bank app demonstrates the customization of the Example app.
 Clone from `master` branch of [APIHub-example](https://github.com/KeikoShimizu/APIHub-example/tree/master) repository to review Customized code.
-Also if you can to see the progress of development for comparing each steps by install source code from [Tag](https://github.com/KeikoShimizu/APIHub-example/tree/master/packages/example#tag).
+Also if you want to see the progress of development compare each step by installing source code from [Tag](https://github.com/KeikoShimizu/APIHub-example/tree/master/packages/example#tag).

 >## Table of Contents:
 > **Landing page**